cryptoB0T/react-integrations/README.md

-# Reactjs Integrations Example
+# Reactjs Integrations & Storybook Examples

-*Simple example showcasing integrating Reactjs to multiple APIs*
+*Simple example showcasing integrating Reactjs to multiple APIs, as well as showcasing the creation of a story using Storybook.js*

 ## Included APIs